teamtomo/etomofiles/README.md

 # Read alignment data
 df = etomofiles.read("TS_001/")

-# Convert to transformation matrices (n_tilts, 2, 3)
+# Get xf as numpy array:
 xf_matrices = etomofiles.xf_to_array(df)

-# Each matrix represents a 2D affine transformation:
+# Each matrix represents an affine transformation:
 # [[A11, A12, DX],
 #  [A21, A22, DY]]
 # where X' = A11*X + A12*Y + DX